 - practical work skills and a VET qualification up to a Certificate III.

 VET programs delivered to secondary students aim to increase the chance of students successfully moving to further education, training or work.

-Young people who complete school and get their Year 12 certificate (or equivalent vocational qualification) are more likely to complete further study or training, get a job, have significantly higher wages and be better placed to tackle future challenges (Source: Department of Education and Training).
+Young people who complete school and get their Year 12 certificate or equivalent vocational qualification have a better chance of completing further study or training, getting a job, being paid significantly higher wages and are better placed to tackle future challenges (Source: Department of Employment and Workplace Relations).